 Choosing the right partner is important.
 Your dance teacher might be fantastic at samba but utterly terrible for doubles tennis.
 Your best friend could be great to go hillwalking with but the last person you’d select for a table quiz.

 Sinéad Redmond, Global Shares’ Technical Pre-Sales and RFP Manager, advises “whether setting up a scheme in the first place or transitioning from another provider you need an equity administrator who can handle that burden for you.
-It’s a very complex issue so choosing the right provider for your company is key.”
+It’s a complex issue so choosing the right provider that offers the stock plan services your company needs is key.”

-Sorting your company’s employee equity management solution isn’t something you’ll fit in during the already scary downtime between answering e-mails and phone calls from your own customer base, so these are Sinéad’s top 5 suggestions to keep in mind when searching for an equity administration provider.
+Sorting your company’s stock plan management solution isn’t something you’ll fit in during the already scary downtime between answering e-mails and phone calls from your own customer base, so these are Sinéad’s top 5 suggestions to keep in mind when searching for a stock plan service provider.

 1. The human element and a guiding hand there when you need it

 “Never underestimate the importance of having a named support person who you can trust to offer assistance when needed,” Sinéad says.
 “Stock plan management is difficult.
 Sometimes you might need to be handheld.
 So you have a specific client relationship manager or your own equity plan management team?
 Having that dedicated support staff you can contact is a big deal.”

 Whether it’s a fully managed solution, a bundling option or even a SaaS set-up you don’t want a piece of software with a faceless-mailbox at the other end.

 The current trend for tech and financial service providers to remove that human factor is something both existing and prospective clients are pushing against in Sinéad’s recent experience.